christo/loquacious/README.md

   * pose estimation on client - assumes stable camera (can we detect camera motion?)
   * [x] use MediaStream / MediaPipe so pose estimation can use camera stream to first detect user approach
-  * detect when a person approaches, describe what they look like etc.
+  * [ ] detect when a person approaches, describe what they look like etc.
+  * [ ] object persistence tracking with inter-frame object detection matching
+  * [ ] periodic pose estimation to detect mode state transitions
-  * detect if they are in an engaged mode or just looking
+  * ? detect if they are in an engaged mode or just looking
   * invite them to sit down and chat
-  * enter introductory mode
+  * enter introductions mode
   * on-demand camera contents description
-    * e.g. how many fingers am I holding up? (see gesture training mediapipe examples)
     * this is my friend jane (if multi-punter, how to know who is speaking!?)
     * does my ass look big in this
-  * periodic pose estimation to detect mode state transitions
   * pose estimation "auto calibration"
     * if camera moves or scene changes, need to mark engagement zone in camera field